AARP Life Insurance Review 2026: Is It Worth It for Seniors

 • Lower monthly rates

-• Policies that don’t cancel at age 80
+• Policies that extend past age 80

 • No association membership fees